MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image

-Ground-based cloud image segmentation is fundamentally a binary pixel-level classification task.
-However, imbalanced data class distribution is a basic challenge in this task due to significant scale variations among cloud formations and substantial contrast disparities between certain cloud regions and the background, which biases models toward background identification.
-To mitigate this imbalance and accelerate network convergence during training, we employ a compound loss function, mathematically expressed as: where $ L_{focal}$ denotes the focal loss and $ L_{ dice }$ denotes the dice loss. $\alpha$ and $\beta$ are both hyperparameters, set to 0.6 and 0.4, respectively.
+Ground-based cloud segmentation is intrinsically a binary pixel-level classification task characterized by severe class imbalance.
+Cloud formations often exhibit significant scale variations and low contrast against the sky background.
+To accelerate convergence and mitigate bias toward the background class, we employ a compound objective function: where $ L_{focal}$ denotes the focal loss and $ L_{ dice }$ denotes the dice loss. $\lambda_{1}$ and $\lambda_{2}$ are both hyperparameters, set to 0.6 and 0.4, respectively.

-Focal loss addresses the limitation of class weight distribution in cross-entropy loss functions and is widely adopted for class-imbalanced tasks.
-By incorporating a modulating factor that assigns higher weights to hard-to-classify samples, it enhances the model's focus on challenging cloud boundary details during training, particularly in ground-based cloud imagery segmentation.
-The specific formulation of the Focal loss is as follows:
+The Focal Loss addresses the limitations of cross-entropy by introducing a modulating factor that down-weights easy negatives, forcing the model to focus on hard-to-classify boundary pixels.
+Complementarily, the Dice Loss optimizes the Intersection-over-Union directly, enhancing the model's sensitivity to the structural integrity of cloud masses.

-where $ p_{i}$ and $ g_{i}$ denote the prediction and ground truth of sample $i$, respectively. $N$ denotes the total pixels of the input image. $\gamma $ and $\delta $ denote the weight of the positive and negative samples.
-They are hyperparameters and the values are set to 0.25 and 0.2, respectively, as same as \cite{LG-Umer}.
+where $ p_{i}$ and $ g_{i}$ denote the prediction and ground truth of sample $i$, respectively. $M$ denotes the number of pixels used in the loss computation, and the index $i$ refers to pixels. $\gamma $ and $\delta $ denote the weight of the positive and negative samples.
+They are hyperparameters and the values are set to 0.25 and 0.2, respectively, as same as \cite{LG-Umer}. $\varepsilon $ denotes the smoothing coefficient, which is set to $ 10^{-5} $ as a hyperparameter to prevent the denominator in equation (\ref{equ_13}) from being zero.

-Dice loss mitigates foreground-background class imbalance by leveraging the Dice coefficient, where the model iteratively optimizes the similarity between predicted and ground-truth segmentation masks during training to balance cloud-background distributions.
-Given the significant scale variations and indistinct boundaries characteristic of cloud formations in ground-based cloud imagery, this loss function enhances foreground feature extraction, thereby increasing model sensitivity to critical cloud characteristics.
-The specific formulation of the Dice loss is as follows:

-where $\varepsilon $ denotes the smoothing coefficient, which is set to $ 10^{-5} $ as a hyperparameter to prevent the denominator in equation (\ref{equ_13}) from being zero.